 Governance Assurance Statement

-As a private company (limited by guarantee) we operate in accordance with the Companies Act 2006; this provides a format with which our directors will be familiar as business leaders, and dictates standards of governance and behaviour demanded by the Act.
-This helps to mitigate any lack of clarity that might otherwise arise from the somewhat unusual construct of ‘LEPs’.
+As a private company (limited by guarantee) we operate in accordance with the Companies Act 2006; this provides a format with which our directors are familiar as business leaders, and dictates standards of governance and behaviour.

-Our Articles of Association (“Articles”) set the parameters of our membership, with the aim of creating as balanced as possible a representation of the local environment in which we operate.
-The LEP’s private sector and community sector directors & representatives are selected through an open, transparent and non-discriminatory competition, which assesses each candidate on merit.
-In order to advertise vacancies a cascade approach is used, utilising both traditional methods and social media, and the diversity and geographic base of candidates is reviewed at the short-listing stage.
-The remaining directors and sector representatives are nominated by their respective sectors, and the arrangements for this are set out in our Articles.
+Our Articles of Association (“Articles”) set out our membership, with the aim of creating a balanced representation from the local business environment.
+Our private and community sector directors and representatives are selected through an open, transparent, non-discriminatory competition, which assesses each candidate on merit.
+In order to advertise vacancies, a cascade approach is used, using both traditional methods and social media; the diversity and geographic base of candidates is reviewed at the short-listing stage.
+The remaining directors and sector representatives are nominated by their respective sectors.

-We also assist the recruitment of new volunteers by informing our extensive network: we have undergone significant churn in the last year as directors and representatives’ terms of office have come to an end.
-This has proved entirely positive as it brings new ideas and energy to the LEP, thereby avoiding stagnancy of ideas, and ensures that we are not a ‘club’ for a select few.
+We recruit new volunteers by informing our extensive network: we continue to turnover our membership as directors’ and representatives’ terms of office come to an end.
+This has proved positive, as it brings new ideas and energy to the LEP, avoids stagnancy of ideas, and ensures that we are not a ‘club’ for a select few.

-A key strength of our governance structure is the role of the LEP Forum.
-It provides rigorous oversight of the LEP, and challenges, scrutinizes and ratifies decisions made or recommended by the Board.
+A key strength of our governance structure is the role of the LEP Forum, which, through the inclusion of a senior councillor from each of the six unitary authorities, functions as a Local Authority Joint Scrutiny Committee.
+It provides rigorous oversight of the LEP, and challenges, scrutinizes and ratifies decisions made or recommended by the Executive Board.
 It has the power to ‘call in’ decisions if at least four members of the Forum apply to do so.
-The Forum includes a representative from each unitary authority who can vote on behalf of that authority when making decisions.

 The LEP has retained the Berkshire Local Transport Body (BLTB) as the competent body to prioritise and implement transport capital schemes on our behalf.
-These represent a major proportion of our total disbursements.
+These represent a major proportion of our total spending programme.
 The Body consists of six elected members and six private sector representatives, the latter recruited and appointed by the LEP.
 It oversees the work of independent assessors that scrutinise transport schemes in accordance with a DfT-approved Assurance Framework.
-The BLTB operates in public as a Joint Committee and thus offers a further mechanism for scrutiny of the LEP’s processes.
+The BLTB is constituted as a Joint Committee of the six local authorities, for which Slough Council acts as lead authority.
+It thus offers a further mechanism for scrutiny of the LEP’s processes.

 We are also introducing a publicly held Annual General Meeting in order to increase visibility of the LEP’s decision making process to the general public.
 A further level of scrutiny and oversight is provided by the proximity of our relationship with our Accountable Body.